 Unwrap caramels and cut each caramel in half.
 Press half of a caramel into the center of each cookie dough ball until it's level with the cookie dough.
 (Top with some of the saved salted caramel baking chips, if you set some aside.)

 Bake at 350 degrees Fahrenheit for 8-10 minutes depending on size, until edges are just barely starting to brown.
 Immediately sprinkle the top of the hot cookies with coarse salt.
 Allow to cool for 1 minute on tray, then transfer to a wire rack to cool completely.
 Store in an airtight container at room temperature up to 1 week.
-Best eaten while warm, or nuke in the microwave for 10 seconds.

 © DESSERT NOW DINNER LATER All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-create the recipe, snap YOUR OWN PHOTO and re-write the recipe in YOUR OWN WORDS, or link back to this post for the recipe.